George Orwell was an English novelist, essayist, and critic most famous for his novels Animal Farm (1945) and Nineteen Eighty-Four (1949).

 The following biography was written by D.J.
 Taylor.
 Taylor is an author, journalist and critic.
-His Biography of Orwell, Orwell: the Life won the 2003 Whitbread Biography Award.
+His biography, Orwell: The Life won the 2003 Whitbread Biography Award.
+His new biography, Orwell: The New Life was published in 2023.
 D.J.
-Taylor is a Trustee of The Orwell Foundation.
+Taylor is a member of the Orwell Council.

 Orwell: A (Brief) Life, by D.J.
 Taylor